|Course Title||Access to Further Education (Level 2)|

 You will be invited to attend a recruitment evening which includes a presentation, assessment in maths and English and an interview.
 A good standard of writing English is required.

 The course typically runs for a full academic year, starting in September.
+2 days a week for 34 weeks.

 Through the robust academic training on the course, you will perfect and develop your verbal and written communication skills.
 You will engage in a wide range of reading and research, through which your critical thinking and analysis skills will develop.
 Maths skills will be developed throughout the year.